 In interpreting the results of the water balance assessment, it should be noted that the results provide a statistical analysis of the water management system's performance over the 8 years of mine life, based on 122 stochastically generated climatic rainfall sequences and historical average monthly evaporation.
 The model results are presented as a probability of exceedance.
-For example, the 10% ile represents 10% probability of exceedance and the 90% ile represents 90% probability of exceedance.
-There is an 80% chance that the result will lie between the 10% ile and 90% ile traces.
+For example, the 10% represents 10% probability of exceedance and the 90% probability of exceedance.
+There is an 80% chance that the result will lie between the 10% and 90% received.

 Whether a percentile trace corresponds to wet or dry conditions depends upon the parameter being considered.
 For site water storage, where the risk is that available storage capacity will be exceeded, the lower percentiles correspond to wet conditions.
 For example, there is only a small chance that the 1% ile storage volume will be exceeded, which would correspond to very wet climatic conditions.
-For off-site site water supply volumes (for example), where the risk is that insufficient water will be available, there is only a small chance that more than the 1% ile water supply volume would be required.
+For off-site site water supply volumes (for example), where the risk is that insufficient water will be available, there is only a small chance that the 1% ile water supply volume would be required.
 This would correspond to very dry climatic conditions.